 And lastly, we saw how Exalate can integrate multiple Salesforce instances in 5 easy steps and pointed out a few things that can make your integration path a smoother one.

 Looking for Salesforce integration consulting?
-Contact us or book a demo with our Exalate engineers right away.
+Book a demo with our Exalate engineers right away.

 Frequently Asked Questions